-- Sevenoaks Primary School may also need to take action in response to 'low-level' concerns about staff.
-Additional information regarding low-level concerns is contained with our staff code of conduct/low-levels concerns policy - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.
-'Developing and implementing a low-level concerns policy' - Sevenoaks Primary School has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values. - A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that is inconsistent with our staff code of conduct, and Thrive/Relational approach, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO. - Low-level concerns may arise in several ways and from a number of sources.
-For example, suspicion, complaints, or allegations made by a child, parent or other adult within or outside of the organisation, or as a result of vetting checks. - It is crucial that all low-level concerns are shared responsibly, recorded and dealt with appropriately to protect staff from becoming the subject of potential false low-level concerns or misunderstandings. - Low-level concerns should be shared confidentially by completing a Low-Level concern form.
-This is then passed onto Kirsty Randall DSL who informs the headteacher in a timely fashion according to the nature of each particular concern.
-Depending on the nature of the concern, the DSL will decide on next steps and appropriate actions to address the concern.
-Additionally, the headteacher may wish to consult with the DSL and take a more collaborative decision-making approach. - Where low-level concerns are reported to the school, the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns. - The headteacher will share concerns and liaise with the LADO enquiries officer via the LADO Enquiry Line. - Low-level concerns shared about supply staff and contractors will be shared with their employers so any potential patterns of inappropriate behaviour can be identified. - If the school is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, we will consult with the LADO. - Low-level concerns will be recorded in writing using the appropriate Low Level Concern form, and reviewed so potential patterns of concerning, problematic or inappropriate behaviour can be identified. - Records will be kept confidential and will be held securely and retained and in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example data retention policies). - Where a pattern is identified, the school will implement appropriate action, for example consulting with the LADO enquiry line and following our disciplinary procedures.
+- West Borough Primary School may also need to act in response to 'low-level' concerns about staff.
+Additional information regarding low-level concerns is contained in the Low-Level Concerns Policy - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them. - The school has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values. - A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school may have acted in a way that is inconsistent with our staff behaviour policy/code of conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO. - Low-level concerns may arise in several ways and from a number of sources.
+For example, suspicion, complaints, or allegations made by a child, parent or other adult within or outside of the organisation, or as a result of vetting checks. - It is crucial that all low-level concerns are shared responsibly, recorded and dealt with appropriately to protect staff from becoming the subject of potential false low-level concerns or misunderstandings. - Low-level concerns should be shared confidentially in line with our low-level concerns policy to Lisa Edinburgh, HT/DSL - Where low-level concerns are reported to the school, the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns. - The headteacher will share concerns and liaise with the LADO enquiries officer via the LADO Enquiry Line. - Low-level concerns shared about supply staff and contractors will be shared with their employers so any potential patterns of inappropriate behaviour can be identified. - If the school is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, we will consult with the LADO. - Low-level concerns will be recorded in writing and reviewed so potential patterns of concerning, problematic or inappropriate behaviour can be identified. - Records will be kept confidential and will be held securely and retained and in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example data retention policies). - Where a pattern is identified, the school will implement appropriate action, for example consulting with the LADO enquiry line and following our disciplinary procedures.

-8.3 Safe Culture
+8.2.3 Safe Culture